 Extended upwards by approx. 100mm compared to the previous model, the redesigned windscreen offers greater wind and weather protection for the rider’s upper body and features a central duct to equalize pressure and reduce turbulence around the helmet.
 Two height positions are possible to adjust for rider preference.

 Fuel capacity has grown to 17.5L, extending tank range to over 500km.
 Detail upgrades for rider benefit include a hinged fuel cap and 5-step adjustable span brake lever.
 A ‘wave’ key also has a smoother, more premium feel in use.
 The seat unit is finished with a clear-lensed rear LED light.

 The comprehensive dash features a digital speedometer, digital bar graph tachometer, odometer, dual trip meters, clock, plus digital fuel level gauge and fuel consumption.
-HISS (Honda Intelligent Security System) is built in to the ignition, and the single headlight features a 60/55W H4 Halogen bulb and multi-reflectors.
-There is space under the seat to store a U-lock, and a bash-plate is fitted to protect the engine’s underside and exhaust pipe on rough, loose surfaces.
+HISS (Honda Intelligent Security System) is built in to the ignition.
+There’s space under the seat to store a U-lock and a bash-plate is fitted to protect the engine underside and exhaust pipe on rough, loose surfaces.

 - Millennium Red

 - Matt Gunpowder Black